jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 What you are observing is the following:
 * Gremlin is causing the Nodes to go to 100% CPU utilization
-* Kubernetes is ensuring the the Socks Shop micro-service is high resilenet and available
+* Kubernetes is ensuring the the Socks Shop micro-service is high resilient and available
 * Locust is hitting the Socks Shop front-end and reporting 0% failures.

 ## Wrap Up